Tuvalu

 Wear shoes even in the water, otherwise every step will be difficult and painful.

-Its 33 km² includes 6 motu (the islets Tepuka Vilivili, Fualopa, Fuafatu, Vasafua, Fuakea, Tefalail), 20% of the Funafuti Reef, the lagoon and the ocean.
+Its 33 km² includes 6 motu (the islets of Tepuka Vilivili, Fualopa, Fuafatu, Vasafua, Fuakea, Tefalail), 20% of the Funafuti Reef, the lagoon and the ocean.

 The protected area is essential for the conservation of marine and terrestrial biodiversity and for the protection of the ecosystem.